TruongNhanNguyen/LaTeX/README.md

 # LaTeX TikZ

-## This repository is used to create LaTeX document include
+## This repository is used to create LaTeX document, includes

 1. Basic LaTeX documents